 So many new words needing definitions.
 Whenever you enter into a new community there are going to be words specific to that group.
 Sometimes you’ve heard the word used in other contexts, but you’re not sure what it means in this one.

-Well, no need to worry about it, because we’ve got all the definitions to those freaky heat press words here.
-The links in this article will either take you to a relevant article or to Amazon, where you can view the product.
+Well, no need to worry about it, because we’ve got all the definitions to those freaky heat press words.
+The links in this article will either take you to a relevant article, or to Amazon where you can view the product.

 We’ll add more words and terms as we think of them!

 Auto-Open Heat Press – This is a heat press that opens automatically when the timer runs out.
-Sometimes it is also called a semi-automatic heat press.
+It does not automatically close.
+Also known as a semi-automatic heat press.
 Read our article on these machines here.